THE FAIZI PATH

 To define this connection as love is itself inadequate, as it cannot be learned from books.
 Similarly, it cannot be understood as what we see of love in the physical world.

 Love for everything other than the Divine becomes like idols for the soul, and these idols will only serve to distract and stop the seeker on his path to his Lord.
-Love for the Almighty, however, is what breaks these idols and frees up the soul to move towards its Creator.
+Love for the Almighty, however, is what breaks these idols and frees up the soul to move toward its Creator.

 When I love [My servant], I become his hearing by which he hears, his sight by which he sees, his hand by which he strikes, and his foot by which he walks… (Bukhari)